AnnikaChauhan/react-unlayer/README.md

 - He also said that they offer a 14-day free trial of the paid plan if we wanted to try out some of the paid for features.

+- A user can have UNLIMITED User Blocks for free!

 ### Things we have to pay for

 - If we want more than ONE Custom Block